Where can I learn more about the CITRIS Seed Funding Program, including past awardees and projects?

 Do I need a co-PI from a different discipline?

 Multidisciplinary proposals are highly encouraged, but not required.
 CITRIS has a rich history of bringing together researchers across academic disciplines.
-CITRIS’s mission and research are inherently interdisciplinary, thus we strongly encourage working with co-PIs from different departments and centers.
+The CITRIS mission and our research are inherently interdisciplinary, so we strongly encourage working with co-PIs from different departments and centers.

 How do I find eligible co-PIs to work with?

-As a starting point, a searchable directory of current CITRIS Investigators is available on our website.
-Proposals that engage pre-tenured faculty and/or those who are new to CITRIS are highly encouraged.
-You are welcome to reach out and build your own PI teams once the RFP is issued.
-If you would like additional guidance on matchmaking, please complete our Seed Funding Interest Form and indicate which award categories you are considering.
-A CITRIS liaison will reach out to you for followup.
+As a starting point, a searchable directory of current CITRIS researchers is available on our website.
+Proposals that engage pretenured faculty and/or those who are new to CITRIS are highly encouraged.
+You are welcome to reach out to potential co-investigators and form teams.
+If you have questions about team formation, please contact us at email@example.com.

-Is there a limit to the number of CITRIS Seed Projects I can participate in?
+Is there a limit to the number of CITRIS Seed Funding projects I can participate in?

 Can Seed Funding support summer salaries of PIs?

-Can Seed Funding be used for faculty salary or non-resident tuition?
+Can Seed Funding be used for faculty salary or nonresident tuition, or other indirect costs?

 Do matching funds from industry increase the likelihood of selection?

 No, but you are welcome to mention industry collaboration in your proposal narrative.
-Matching funds will only have positive selection impact when the proposal has high merit by itself and matching funds directly support research within the scope of the CITRIS Seed Project.
+Matching funds will only have positive selection impact when the proposal has high merit by itself and matching funds directly support research within the scope of the CITRIS Seed Funding project.

-What type of curriculum vitae (CV) or resume should be used?
+What type of curriculum vitae or resume should be used?

 We recommend using the NSF- and NIH-approved SciENcv format (updated May 2020) for a 2–3 page standard biosketch.
 However, there is no required format or length limit.
 Please also consider the review committee’s time in evaluating your materials.
 Our online application platform will provide a space to link the CV or resume for each PI.

-If my publication section exceeds the space available on the application form, is there a way to include additional relevant citations?
+If my publication references exceed the space available on the application form, is there a way to include additional relevant citations?